matt-goldman/matt-goldman.github.io/_posts/2023-01-14-maui-app-deploy-3.md

 1. In the Microsoft Partner Center, navigate to **Tenants**.
 Access this by clicking on the  cog in the top-right, then selecting **Account Settings**, then Tenants under the **Organization profile** sub-heading from the left-hand menu.
 2. On this screen you have the option to Associate Azure AD or Create Azure AD.

-    > **AAD TENANTS** As mentioned in the introduction to this section on Microsoft, ideally you will create an association with an existing tenant; be that your organization’s tenant or that of your client.
-If you don’t have one already, you should create one; it’s simple, free, and will be useful for many things, not just publishing apps (for example, you can use it for authentication, rather than IdentityServer).
-You can find out more about how to do this [here](https://learn.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant). <br><br>However, if you can also click the appropriate option to have Microsoft Partner Center manage the creation of a tenant for you.
-This could also be a good option if you simply want a tenant for publishing apps, and don’t intend to use it for any other purposes.
+    > **AAD TENANTS**<br>As mentioned earlier in this post, ideally you will create an association with an existing tenant; be that your organization’s tenant or that of your client.
+If you don’t have one already, you should create one; it’s simple, free, and will be useful for many things, not just publishing apps (for example, you can use it for authentication).
+You can find out more about how to do this [here](https://learn.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant). <br><br>However, you can also click the appropriate option to have Microsoft Partner Center manage the creation of a tenant for you.
+This is an option to consider if you simply want a tenant for publishing apps, and don’t intend to use it for any other purposes.
     {: .prompt-info }

 3. Once you’ve completed the process of adding or associating an AAD tenant, click on **User management** in the left-hand menu.
-You may be prompted to sign in with an AAD global administrator account; if so, click the **Sign in with Azure AD** button, using global administrator credentials from the tenant you have created or associated.
+You may be prompted to sign in with an AAD global administrator account; if so, click the **Sign in with Azure AD** button, using global administrator credentials from the tenant you have created or associated (if you've just created a tenant, it will be the user account you used to create it).
 4. Once you’ve signed in with an AAD account, you will see the Users, Groups, and Azure AD Applications tabs; click on **Azure AD Applications**, then click **Add Azure AD Application**.
 5. Select the **Create Azure AD Application** radio button, then click **Continue**.
 You can create the app registration manually in the Azure portal and just associate here, but it’s much easier to let the Microsoft Partner Center handle it as it will set all the required Microsoft Graph permissions.
 6. Enter `MauiStockTake Upload App` as the application name, for the Reply URL enter `https://localhost` (this isn’t used for anything), and for the App ID URI, enter `https://[yourtenantname].onmicrosoft.com/mauistocktakeupload`.